microsoft/verona/docs/internal/compiler-steps.md

 * (not started) Builtin library components in C++
 * (prototyping) Dynamic loading routines and sandbox code
 * (not started) Linking and producing an executable

+The linker code will be bundled together with the LLVM code.

 The runtime code can be found at [`src/rt`](../../src/rt).